caseyiannone/TitanticSurvivialD3/README.md

 ### Design Concept

 While in the R visulization we are able see some stark differences among the male and female faceted grid I want to combine this into a single visulziation.
 However, putting all of these data points into a single visual will make it hard for viewers to distinguish overall patterns.
-With D3 we can add in transitional elements to help viewers tease out these patterns.
-So we start with all data points, move on to female only points with fares paid over $50 to demostrate the overall impact on survival.
-I also want to include some randomness into this plot as well, so that each time the visulization is refreshed the the same points will be seen in a new light to reinforce the impact.
+My initial idea was to map five variables into a single visulization, which was my .
+After further reflection and feedback from my Udacity reviewer I decided to create a dashoard to better explain survival on the Titanic in a more clear manner.
+From my review in R I decided that I will focus on three main variables: age, fare and sex.
+Based upon my exploration in R and what others have found in from reading the Kaggle blog, these three factors were major contributors that impacted a passengers survival rate on the Titanic.

 [Titanic D3 Visulization Before Recieveing Feedback](https://bl.ocks.org/caseyiannone/dd9b5fcdd2140af221ffa2df22296d2c)